dbarton-uk/christmas-market/README.md

       totalCost
 ```

-The algorithm should be considered in three steps - as shown in the cypher query above.
+The algorithm should be considered in three steps.
 Each step is explained below.

 #### Step 1